victoriamorris/CatBridge/README.md

 Any duplicate control numbers will be written to an additional output file named with the prefix "dp-".

 Note: option --tidy cannot be used at the same time as option --rid

+### marc_count

+*marc_count* is a utility which counts the number of records present within one or more file(s) of MARC records.

+    Usage: marc_count -i <input_file> [<input_file> ...] [options]

+    Options:
+        --debug	Debug mode.
+        --help	Show help message and exit.

+#### Files

+<input_file> is the name of the input file, which must be a file of MARC 21 records.

+Multiple input files may be listed.
+E.g.

+    cn_find -i file1.lex file2.lex file3.lex -o output.txt -c config.cfg

+Wildcard characters may be used.
+E.g.

+    cn_find -i file*.lex -o output.txt -c config.cfg

+This will count all the files with .lex suffix in the current directory, and output numbers of records per file as well as a total for all files.